Lyster-01/phase3project/README.md

 ## 🔍 Methodology:

-1. **Data Cleaning and Preparation**:
+1. **Data Cleaning and Preparation**

  The dataset was initially loaded and assessed for duplicates, missing values, and outliers, particularly in the Target_Severity_Score column.
 To facilitate analysis, a new column, Severity_Score_Level, was created by categorizing the continuous severity score into two groups—High and Low—using 0 as the threshold.
 This categorization enabled a clearer interpretation of severity.
 The Severity_Target column was then introduced to convert the severity levels into a binary format appropriate for classification tasks.
 In a similar manner, survival years were categorized into a new column, Survival_Score_Level, distinguishing patients who survived more than 5 years from those who survived 5 years or less.
-The corresponding binary classification target, Survived_Target, was also created to support survival prediction modeling.
+The corresponding binary classification target, Survived_Target, was also created to support survival prediction modelling.

-2. **Data Visualization**:
+2. **Data Visualization**

  Visualized the distribution of survival years across cancer stages, severity levels, and correlations between features.
 This helped TO understand the dataset better and identify key factors influencing cancer severity.